Roderick MacFarquhar

-Roderick "Rod" Lemonde MacFarquhar (2 December 1930 – 10 February 2019) was a British China scholar, politician, and journalist.
+Roderick Lemonde MacFarquhar (2 December 1930 – 10 February 2019) was a British sinologist, politician, and journalist.

-MacFarquhar had a varied career.
-He was founding editor of China Quarterly in 1959.
-He served as a Member of Parliament in the 1970s, then joined the BBC .In the 1980s, he became a professor at Harvard University, where he served several terms as director of the Fairbank Center for Chinese Studies.
+MacFarquhar was founding editor of China Quarterly in 1959.
+He served as a Member of Parliament in the 1970s, then joined the BBC.
+In the 1980s, he became a professor at Harvard University, where he served several terms as director of the Fairbank Center for Chinese Studies.
 He was best known for his studies of Maoist China, the three-volume The Origins of the Cultural Revolution and Mao's Last Revolution.

 Family and early life

 MacFarquhar was born in Lahore, British India (now Pakistan).
 His father was Sir Alexander MacFarquhar, a member of the Indian Civil Service and later a senior diplomat at the United Nations.
 His mother was Berenice (née Whitburn).
 He was educated at the Aitchison College in Lahore and Fettes College, an independent school in Edinburgh.

 Academic and journalistic career

 After spending part of his national service from 1949 to 1950 in Egypt and Jordan as a second lieutenant in the Royal Tank Regiment, he went up to Keble College, Oxford to read Philosophy, Politics and Economics, obtaining a BA in 1953.
 He then went on to obtain a master's degree from Harvard University in Far Eastern Regional Studies in 1955, studying with John King Fairbank, who supported his career as a China scholar.

 He worked as a journalist on the staff of the Daily Telegraph and Sunday Telegraph from 1955 to 1961 specialising in China, and also reported for BBC television Panorama from 1963 to 1965.
 He was the founding editor of The China Quarterly from 1959 to 1968, and a non-resident fellow of St Antony's College, Oxford, from 1965 to 1968.
 In 1969 he was a senior research fellow at Columbia University in New York City, and in 1971 he returned to England to hold a similar fellowship at the Royal Institute of International Affairs.
 MacFarquhar completed his doctorate at the London School of Economics in 1981.